nasa/HyperCP/README.md

 sub-directories for processing levels (e.g. "/L1A", "/L1B", etc.) If no input or output data directories are selected, '/Data' and '/Plots' under the HyperCP directory structure will be used by default as the parent directories.

+NOTE: For users with their operating system set to non-English language, please avoid OS-specific folders such as "Documents" in your user directory.
+Python and Windows (at least) disagree on how to spell these leading to data output conflicts.

 #### 3. Ancillary Input Files

 Ancillary data files for environmental conditions and relevant geometries used in processing must be text files in